Overview of ClickHouse Architecture¶

 This idea is nothing new.
 It dates back to the

 Q. Array programming is used in scientific data processing.
 Neither is this idea something new in relational databases: for example, it is used in the

 There are two different approaches for speeding up the query processing: vectorized query execution and runtime code generation.
 In the latter, the code is generated for every kind of query on the fly, removing all indirection and dynamic dispatch.
 Neither of these approaches is strictly better than the other.
-Runtime code generation can be better when it's fuses many operations together, thus fully utilizing CPU execution units and the pipeline.
-Vectorized query execution can be less practical, because it involves the temporary vectors that must be written to the cache and read back.
+Runtime code generation can be better when it fuses many operations together, thus fully utilizing CPU execution units and the pipeline.
+Vectorized query execution can be less practical, because it involves temporary vectors that must be written to the cache and read back.
 If the temporary data does not fit in the L2 cache, this becomes an issue.
 But vectorized query execution more easily utilizes the SIMD capabilities of the CPU.
 A research paper written by our friends shows that it is better to combine both approaches.
-ClickHouse uses vectorized query execution and has limited initial support for runtime code.
+ClickHouse uses vectorized query execution and has limited initial support for runtime code generation.

 To represent columns in memory (actually, chunks of columns), the